s2tephen/videohack8/README.md

   - [Sonya Moore](http://github.com/sonyamo)

 ###What?
-The [insert app name here] is a tool that allows online content producers to not only create, produce and broadcast live streams, but also curate an experience that pulls video from live events and allows the audience to watch and discuss events as they unfold.
+VizMix is a tool that allows online content producers to not only create, produce and broadcast live streams, but also curate an experience that pulls video from live events and allows the audience to watch and discuss events as they unfold.

 ###How?
 The magic comes from taking advantage of popular livestreaming trends that provide a more interactive experience by making reactions part of the action.
 It gives the content producer the creating power equivalent to a control room so that reports and editors who don't work with a dedicated video team (or are chasing multimedia conent on their own) can act as producer, editor and reporter of their own online broadcasts.